termux/termux-packages/README.md

 Build environment on Ubuntu 16.10
 =================================
-Packages are normally built using Ubuntu 16.10.
+Packages are built using Ubuntu 16.10.
 Perform the following steps to configure a Ubuntu 16.10 installation:

 - Run `scripts/setup-ubuntu.sh` to install required packages and setup the `/data/` folder.